Welcome to the website and blog of author Monique Layton.

 Monique Layton is interviewed by author Bill Arnott at the launch of Monique's book, EveryDay Evil (Tidewater Press, 2019), October 15, 2019.

-Everyday Evil is shortlisted for the 2021 Montaigne Medal (Eric Hoffer Awards) - winner to be announced later.
+Everyday Evil was a finalist for the 2021 Montaigne Medal (Eric Hoffer Awards) presented to the most thought-provoking books of the year.

 Sept.
 1, 2015: The New Arcadia is featured in the Autumn 2015 issue of BC Bookworld.